 All links go directly to official Kirwin, Kansas government websites.

+For a more full search of criminal history, residents can access the Kansas Bureau of Investigation’s online portal or contact the Kansas Department of Corrections, which maintains state-wide criminal records.
+It’s worth noting that while many records are accessible online, requests for certain sensitive information may require formal requests or submission through mail.
 Judicial matters in Kirwin are primarily handled by the Phillips County District Court, where a range of cases from civil to criminal proceedings are adjudicated.
 Those seeking court records can access information through the court’s official online portal, which provides electronic access to various documents.
 For in-person inquiries, visiting the court clerk's office located at the courthouse is an option as well, where staff can assist with specific requests.
-Additionally, vital records such as birth, death, and marriage certificates are managed by the Phillips County Clerk-Recorder’s office, with requests available both online and in person.
+Vital records such as birth, death, and marriage certificates are managed by the Phillips County Clerk-Recorder’s office, with requests available both online and in person.
 Property records are also accessible through the county assessor and recorder’s office, providing vital information for residents and interested buyers alike.
-Under the Kansas Open Records Act, the public is entitled to request general records from various governmental bodies with the expectation of a response time typically ranging from 5 to 10 business days, ensuring transparency and accountability within the community.
+Under the Kansas Open Records Act, the public is entitled to request general records from various governmental bodies with the expectation of a response time typically ranging from 5 to 10 business days, for public access the community.

 Jail & Inmate Records